Iqbalfachrian/Iqbalfachrian/README.md

 ### Hello World 👋

 #### My name is Iqbal Fachrian👨‍💻.
 I'm a Software QA with a main focus on automation testing.
-In this portfolio, I'd like to showcase my experience and skills in automated testing using tools like Cypress and Katalon Studio.
+I'd like to showcase my experience and skills in automated testing using tools like Cypress and Katalon Studio.

 #### My Projects